Post-2020 Greenhouse Gas Regulation in California: Balancing Climate Goals and the Economy

-California is a national and international driving force in climate change policy—as much for its ambition and reach as for the efficacy of its policies.
+California is noted nationally and internationally as a force in climate change policy—as much for its ambition and reach as for the efficacy of its policies.
 California is especially conspicuous in the absence of comprehensive regulation in other states or by the federal government.

 Monitor implementation of AB 32 climate change legislation and its impact on California businesses, including Air Resources Board (ARB) activities;